saifkhan179/MyRepo/Building-Infra-with-terraform-advanced.md

 - Run ```terraform apply``` command to view the outputs.

+- This completes provisioning all of the resources for this lab.
+Now run ```terraform destroy``` to tear down the running infrastructure.

 - Multiple output variables can be defined to retrieve values as per requirement.